 Most interestingly, Trouillot sees closure around essentialist notions of culture not so much as the result of theoretical debate and pronouncements, but anthropological practice, particularly the fieldwork monograph as a ticket into institutional resources.
 This certainly seems true for Ruth Benedict’s Patterns of Culture, where the emphasis on plasticity of human learning yields to reification of specific examples.

-Also interesting to me is an unexpected coincidence between Trouillot and what Tim Ingold has been recently emphasizing that anthropology is not ethnography: “Anthropology is studying with and learning from; it is carried forward in a process of life, and effects transformations within that process.
-Ethnography is a study of and learning about, its enduring products are recollective accounts which serve a documentary purpose” (Making, 2013:3; see also the post on What is Anthropology? for an elaboration on Ingold’s position).
+Also interesting to me is an unexpected coincidence between Trouillot and what Tim Ingold began saying around 2013, that anthropology is not ethnography: “Anthropology is studying with and learning from; it is carried forward in a process of life, and effects transformations within that process.
+Ethnography is a study of and learning about, its enduring products are recollective accounts which serve a documentary purpose” (Making, 2013, 3; see also the post on What is Anthropology? for an elaboration on Ingold’s position).

 To be very clear, neither Ingold nor Trouillot are trying to belittle ethnography or fieldwork–both insist on the necessity of ethnography, fieldwork, and attention to empirical detail (see comment below on the importance of fieldwork).
 However, both insist that anthropology is a different enterprise, and to equate it with ethnography, or to fetishize fieldwork, can lead to pernicious outcomes.